rajneel18/100_CUDA_Kernels/Day18/notes.md

 *   **Data Loading:** The `load_data` function reads data from a file into a float array.
 *   **File Formats:** The code assumes specific file formats for the mean user ratings and the normalized matrix of actual ratings.

-This breakdown provides a theoretical understanding of the concepts and techniques employed in the provided code snippet.
-It focuses on the "why" and "what" rather than the "how" (code implementation).